Hackettyhackhack/Hackettyhackhack/README.md

-- 👋 Hi, I’m @Hackettyhackhack
+- 👋 Hi, I’m Cherokee
-- 👀 I’m interested in learning, personal development, art, design, mindset...
+- 👀 I’m interested in learning, personal development, art, design, mindset... as seen on my linktree
-- 🌱 I’m currently learning python
+- 🌱 I’m also currently learning coding, hence why I'm here!
-- 💞️ I’m looking to collaborate on things when I get a handle on python
+-
 - 📫 How to reach me?
-Good question.
-Discord@ nsx#9742
+Have a look on my linktree link, there's an e-mail where I'm reachable on.

 <!---
 Hackettyhackhack/Hackettyhackhack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.